statbiophys/pygor3/README.md

     ```

    At this point you can use a set of non-productive sequence to infer a model within IGoR directly
-   or by using pygor command.
+   or by using pygor command (the simpler option).

     ```console
     $ pygor igor-infer -M models/Homo+sapiens/IGL/ -i data/IgL/IgL_seqs_naive_Nofunctional.txt -o new_IgL_naive